Nominations Guidance and FAQ’s

-- Information provided should be relevant to the organisation’s or individual’s activities in the previous 18 months from the date of the nomination.
+- Information included in the nomination submission should be relevant to the organisation’s or individual’s activities in the previous 18 months from the date of the nomination.

-- Following the deadline for nomination submissions, all nominees and contacts for testimonials will be contacted by WorldSkills UK.
+- Following the deadline for nomination submissions, all nominees and those who submitted nominations will be contacted by WorldSkills UK.

-- The Judging Panel will convene a week before the Awards Ceremony to assess the nominations.
-The Judging Panel will decide the winners based on the written submissions, so do ensure you include as much information as possible, providing meaningful figures and impact metrics etc to support your points and demonstrate success.
+- The Judging Panel will convene in the month before the Awards Ceremony to assess the nominations.
+The Judging Panel will decide the winners based on the information included in the submissions, so do ensure you include as much information as possible, providing meaningful figures and impact metrics etc to support your points and demonstrate success.

-- Meaningful figures / impact metrics might include the extent, frequency and reach of your activities; testimonials or satisfaction data / insights from people you have worked with or supported; evidence of partnerships or relevant collaborations; or any other metric that illustrates a measure of success according to the category criteria, including links to media / social media campaigns etc.
+(Meaningful figures/impact metrics might include the extent, frequency and reach of your activities; testimonials or satisfaction data/insights from people you have worked with or supported; evidence of partnerships or relevant collaborations; or any other metric that illustrates a measure of success according to the category criteria, including links campaigns etc).

-Please use the criteria and questions outlined in the Nominations Form and ensure your submission covers each criterion in your form.
+Please use the criteria and questions outlined in the Nominations Form and ensure your submission covers each criterion in each form.
 The Judging Panel will use this criterion in making their decisions.

-The more factual information, statistics and evidence you can provide for any of these questions / criteria, the better your chances on being a finalist on the shortlist.
-In particular, the Judging Panel will be looking for evidence of your success and impact, reach, and innovation, along with the supporting testimonial.
+The more factual information, statistics and evidence you can provide for any of these questions/criteria, the better your chances of being a finalist on the shortlist.
+In particular, the Judging Panel will be looking for evidence of your success, impact, reach, and innovation.

-A: There is no cost to enter the awards, or to attend the Awards Ceremony at WorldSkills UK LIVE.
+There is no cost to enter the awards or to attend the Awards Ceremony at WorldSkills UK LIVE.

-Nominees and Award winners will all be invited to attend the Awards Ceremony and will need to register their attendance to WorldSkills UK LIVE.
-Attendance is free; however, nominees and winners will be required to make their own transport arrangements to attend.
+All Nominees and those who submitted nominations will be invited to attend the Awards Ceremony and will need to register their attendance to WorldSkills UK LIVE.
+(Information about the Award Ceremony with the link to register will be sent to all nominees and those who submitted nominations by WorldSkills UK).
+Attendance is free; however, nominees and invitees will be required to make their own transport arrangements to attend.

-WorldSkills UK LIVE is being held at the NEC Birmingham, details of the event, along with transport information can be found here: https://www.worldskillsuk.org/directions/worldskills-uk-live
+WorldSkills UK LIVE is being held at the NEC Birmingham, details of the event, along with transport information.

 If you are nominated and are not able to attend the Awards Ceremony, it will not affect your chances of winning the award you are nominated for.

-A: Award Nominations must be submitted by 4pm on Friday 18th October 2019.
+Award Nominations must be submitted by 4pm on Friday 18th September 2020.